-9.12 How to Transfer Routes
+9.12 Route Transfer Feature

 The route transfer feature lets you send and receive route data (RRT sentence) among the units connected in the LAN.
-Information about transmitted and received route data is stored in the route transfer log (see section 19.7).
-Turn on the route transfer by following the procedure below.
+Information about transmitted and received route data is stored in the route transfer log (see section 19.6).